-Entitled the "California Worker Freedom from Employer Intimidation Act," this bill would enact new Labor Code section 1137 to preclude employers from requiring employees to attend employer meetings regarding certain topics and create new remedies for violations of these prohibitions.
-Specifically, it would prohibit employers from requiring employees to attend an employer-sponsored meeting or participate in any communications with the employer or its agents or representatives, the purpose of which is intended to communicate the employer's opinion about religious matters, political matters or certain rights guaranteed by the United States or California Constitutions.
+Entitled the "California Worker Freedom from Employer Intimidation Act," this bill would enact new Labor Code section 1137 to preclude an employer from discharging, discriminating against, retaliating against, or taking adverse action against an employee (or threatening to take any such action) because the employee declines to attend an employer-sponsored meeting or declines to participate in, receive, or listen to any communications with the employer or its agents or representatives, the purpose of which is to which communicate the employer's opinions about religious or political matters.

 "Political matters" would be defined as "matters relating to elections for political office, political parties, legislation, regulation and the decision to join or support any political party or political or labor organization."
 "Religious matters" would be defined as "matters relating to religious affiliation and practice and the decision to join or support any religious organization or association."
-The rights guaranteed by the United States and California Constitutions would include, but not be limited to, the rights of freedom of speech, freedom of association and freedom of religion.

-This bill would not prohibit the following: (1) employers or their agents from communicating to employees information the employer is required by law to convey, but only to the extent of that legal requirement; (2) employers or their agents from communicating information that is necessary for employees to perform their job duties; or (3) higher education institutions or their agents from meeting with or participating in communications with employees that are part of coursework, any symposia or an academic program at that institution.
+This bill would not prohibit the following: (1) employers from communicating to employees information the employer is required by law to convey, but only to the extent of that legal requirement; (2) employers from communicating information that is necessary for employees to perform their job duties; or (3) higher education institutions or their agents from meeting with or participating in communications with employees that are part of coursework, any symposia or an academic program at that institution.